Outsmarting humans just one step for AI video game players

-Speed around a French village in the video game Grand Turismo and you might spot a Corvette behind you trying to catch your slipstream.
+Speed around a French village in the video game Gran Turismo and you might spot a Corvette behind you trying to catch your slipstream.

 The technique of using the draft of an opponent’s racecar to speed up and overtake them is one favored by skilled players of PlayStation’s realistic racing game.